 All requests for SC status for managerial roles must be made by the employer using the SMR application form on our website and must include the current job description, person specification and organisational structure chart, wherever possible prior to the appointment of the member to the role and any promise of SC status being kept.
-Please refer to the Process for applying for Special Class status for managerial grades later in this factsheet.
+Please refer to the Process for applying for Special Class status for managerial grades later in this factsheet

 The decision about whether a member can keep their SC status will be made by NHS Pensions.
+Employers are requested to wait for the outcome before informing the member.

-Requests should also be made on each occasion where the duties or responsibilities of the role have changed, resulting in a revised job description.
+Requests should also be made on each occasion where the duties or responsibilities of the role have changed resulting in a revised job description.
 We would not expect applications to be delayed significantly or to be made just prior to retirement, to avoid a situation where a member finds themselves in a position, they believed held SC status, but in fact doesn't.